mohae/euchredeck/README.md

 A simple implementation for Euchre.

-Well, not really, but it will be.
+Well, not really, its more of a crude shuffler and dealer for Euchre sized decks and Euchre hands.
+It probably won't have an AI or a GUI, as I don't feel like writing a card gui in Go atm.
+There's better languages for that.

 ##Current Functionality
-Currently implements a generic implementation of the Fisher-Yates shuffle for a deck of cards and it deals a euchre hand.
+Currently creates a Euchre deck, shuffles it, and deals it.

+The shuffle is an implementation of Fisher-Yates from github.com/mohae/shuffler

 ##Euchre basics
 Euchre is a trick based, trump card game for four players played with a short deck, 24 cards.
 Players each form a side of a square with opposite sides oof the square being teammates.
 Games are played to 10 points.